 DE students are encouraged to embrace the spirit of the program, and not only to satisfy the minimum formal requirements.
 In particular, they are encouraged to take at least two courses that stretch them beyond the most prevalent approaches to political economy in their home disciplines.

 DE students will also be required to participate in DE workshops to be held about once a month during the fall and spring semesters.
-They will also be encouraged to participate in Network for a New Political Economy (N2PE) programs.
+They will also be encouraged to participate in the Berkeley Economy and Society Initiative (BESI) Programs.

 Since the Economics Department and the Haas School political economy programs overlap, students in one of these units may only count one course in the other unit as an “outside” course.
 Thus, an Economics student could count one Haas course as an outside course, but would have to take at least one course outside of both Economics and Haas.

 The History Department offers a variety of seminars with the number 280, so only those that focus on political economy will count for this program.
 In case of doubt, check with the DE's graduate student affairs officer.

 Examination and Dissertation Requirements

 Students must be admitted to the DE before the qualifying examination.
 The qualifying examination must include examination of knowledge within the DE.